 If you enjoyed the name history of RA Warrior, maybe you’ll want to look up your own using the same sites.

-According to yeah baby, names can have multiple origins which create various meanings.
-Amusingly, a list of origins follows.
-Every Kelly entry is “warrior.”
+According to other baby name sites, names can have multiple origins which create various meanings.
+Amusingly, a list of origins usually follows.
+Every Kelly entry I read was “warrior.”

 More name meanings: